What is the ground-state electron configuration of neon (Ne)? | Study Prep in Pearson+

 1

-Step 1: Identify the atomic number of neon (Ne), which tells you the total number of electrons.
-Neon has an atomic number of 10, so it has 10 electrons in its neutral state.
+Identify the atomic number of neon (Ne), which tells you the total number of electrons in a neutral atom.
+Neon has an atomic number of 10, so it has 10 electrons.

-Step 2: Recall the order in which electron orbitals are filled according to the Aufbau principle: electrons fill orbitals starting from the lowest energy level to higher ones.
-The order begins with 1s, then 2s, then 2p, and so on.
+Recall the order in which electron orbitals are filled according to the Aufbau principle: electrons fill orbitals starting from the lowest energy level to higher ones.
+The order for the first 10 electrons is 1s, 2s, then 2p.

-Step 3: Fill the electrons into the orbitals following the order and the maximum number of electrons each orbital can hold: 1s can hold 2 electrons, 2s can hold 2 electrons, and 2p can hold 6 electrons.

-Step 4: Distribute the 10 electrons of neon into the orbitals: 2 electrons in 1s, 2 electrons in 2s, and the remaining 6 electrons in 2p.

 Watch next